-In addition to the above mentioned daily Error Rate, CAT Reporters will be required to meet separate Compliance Thresholds, 109 which rather than the Error Rate, will be a CAT Reporter-specific rate that may be used as the basis for further review or investigation into CAT Reporter performance.
-Although Compliance Thresholds will not be calculated on a daily basis, this does not: (1) relieve CAT Reporters from their obligation to meet daily reporting requirements set forth in SEC Rule 613; or (2) prohibit disciplinary action against a CAT minimize the complexity of Error Rate calculations
+In addition to the above mentioned daily Error Rate, CAT Reporters will be required to meet separate Compliance Thresholds,109 which rather than the Error Rate, will be a CAT Reporter-specific rate that may be used as the basis for further review or investigation into CAT Reporter performance.
+Although Compliance Thresholds will not be calculated on a daily basis, this does not: (1) relieve CAT Reporters from their obligation to meet daily reporting requirements set forth in SEC Rule 613; or (2) prohibit disciplinary action against a CAT

-$^{^{106}}$ The initial rejection rates for OATS were 23% and a late reporting rate of 2.79%.
-Error rate reporting will be bifurcated by reporter group (e.g., Large Broker/Dealers) rather than product type to
+106 The initial rejection rates for OATS were 23% and a late reporting rate of 2.79%.

-108 As used in this table, "years" refer to years after effectiveness of the NMS Plan.
+107 Error rate reporting will be bifurcated by reporter group (e.g., Large Broker/Dealers) rather than product type to

+109 Error rate reporting will be bilurcated by reporter group (e.g., Large Broker/Dealers) rather than product type to minimize the complexity of Error Rate calculations 108 As used in this table, "years" refer to years after effectiveness of the NMS Plan.
 109 Compliance Thresholds will be set by the Operating Committee.
 Compliance Thresholds for CAT Reporters will be calculated at intervals to be set by the Operating Committee.
 All CAT Reporters, including the Participants, will be subject to Compliance Thresholds.
 Compliance Thresholds will include, among other items, compliance with clock synchronization requirements.